The faster a planet rotates (n2>n1) the higher is the planet’s average (mean) temperature T↑mean

 Conclusion:

-Earth's faster rotation rate, 1 rotation per day, makes Earth a warmer planet than Moon.
+Earth's faster diurnal cycle rate, 1 rotation per day, makes Earth a warmer planet than Moon.

 Mars and Moon satellite measured mean temperatures comparison: 210 K and 220 K